 - Prepare for upcoming meets.
 While you have the time and you’re already pulling doubles, take this opportunity to map out your routine for upcoming meets, especially ones with prelims and finals.
 Jot down how you typically prepare for a meet physically and mentally – the night before the meet, a few hours before it starts, 30 minutes before, all the way down to how you’re preparing for your individual events.
 Consider if each element actually helps your performance, and what else you might need to add or subtract.
 Have a draft ready to go for your next meet in January to test out and revise from there.

-Abby Keenan is a certified mental performance consultant located in Atlanta, GA.
+Abby Keenan is a mental performance coach located in Atlanta, GA.
 She specializes in mentally preparing competitive youth swimmers to perform at their best when it matters most.
-To work with Abby on your mental game, visit intrepidperformance.com/contact.
+To work with Abby on your mental game, contact us to get started.